-Submission of regulatory and technical information necessary for federal authorities to make their regulatory decisions during the conduct of the environmental assessment is at the discretion of the Proponent.
-Although that information is not necessary for the EA decision, the Proponent is strongly encouraged to submit it concurrent with the EIS.
+Submission of regulatory and technical information necessary for federal authorities to make their regulatory decisions during the conduct of the EA is at the discretion of the proponent.
+Although that information is not necessary for the EA decision, the proponent is strongly encouraged to submit it concurrent with the EIS.